Mitchel-debug/space-invader/README.md

 # space-invader
-My remake of the space invader game
+My remake of the space invader game.
+It's not completed tho